-Meetings Between the Governments and the Political Parties in Relation to Strand Three ensure regular meetings at which the political parties will be briefed and, as appropriate, consulted on progress in the negotiations, and at which they would be able to put forward their views on Strand Three issues under discussion; and, meet the political parties at their request for further discussion of Strand Three issues.
+Meetings Between the Governments and the Political Parties in Relation to Strand ensure regular meetings at which the political parties will be briefed and, as appropriate, consulted on progress in the negotiations, and at which they would be able to put forward their views on Strand Three issues under discussion; and.

-39. (31) Negotiations on Strand Three issues will be between the two Governments.
+39 (31) Negotiations on Strand Three issues will be between the two Governments.
 However, with a view to providing a meaningful role for the political parties, the two Governments will, during the course of their negotiations: